pacphi/tf4k8s-pipelines/README.md

       - config
     - gcp-credentials.json
 ```

+Lastly we'll want to maintain state for each Terraform module.
+We won't need a local directory, but we can use `rclone` to create a bucket.

 Use [rclone](https://rclone.org/) to synchronize your local configuration (and in some instances credentials) with a cloud storage provider of your choice.